 All projects that meet the basic requirements of the project upload/submittal process described above are automatically included in the Inyo-Mono IRWM Plan.
 No filter is placed on this part of the process because the RWMG desires to assess and consider the full range of water-related needs in the planning region.
 Thus, potential project proponents are invited to submit projects that are (1) concept-only, (2) in the planning phase, or (3) shovel-ready (relevant for both planning and implementation projects).
 The RWMG has determined that it is important to maintain this "open-door" policy with respect to project submission so that there is a larger pool from which to pull projects for any given funding opportunity.
-Again, because project proponents need to be able to relate their projects not only to Inyo-Mono Objectives and RMS, but also to Statewide planning priorities, projects are not submitted that do not have relevance to the Inyo-Mono planning process.
+Again, because project proponents need to be able to relate their projects to Inyo-Mono Objectives and RMS, projects are not submitted that do not have relevance to the Inyo-Mono planning process.